Houses don’t view time in the same way as people.

 Jack’s friend shrugged.
 “I can.
 But it’ll take a few days.
 Do you mind?”

-Zoe looked up from her apple, gazing at him from beneath her eye lashes.
+Zoe looked up from her apple.
 “No. No. It’s nice to have someone here.”

 Houses are homes when they’re full, that’s what people believe.
 But houses are always full.

 Rose Reach is full now, even as they empty her.
 Rose Reach is a very special house, and will be full long after she no longer stands, long after her land has been sold and a new building stands on her bones.

 Houses are full of memories.
 Houses are full of potential.
 Houses are full of ghosts.

 Susie, eight years old, sat on the stairs, listening to her parents argue.
 She wishes she hadn’t told him.
 Her regret sits inside her, slothful and heavy.
 She’d never felt anything like it before, and somewhere in her mind, the feeling takes hold.
 Takes root inside her.
 It will haunt her for years to come.